-The Hyper-V Explorer Topology tab contains an organized view of the virtual infrastructure objects that are monitored by Foglight for Hyper-V: clusters, servers, and virtual machines.
+The Hyper-V Explorer Topology tab contains an organized view of the virtual infrastructure objects that are monitored by Hyper-V Monitoring in Foglight Evolve Cloud: clusters, servers, and virtual machines.

 This tab appears on the navigation panel, under Infrastructure.